ahmedatyahassan/Machine-Learning-Algorithms-From-Scratch/README.md

 # Machine Learning Algorithms From Scratch using Pandas, Numpy, Matplotlib.
-* Linear Regression with one var
+* Linear Regression with one variable
-* Linear Regression with Multi var
+* Linear Regression with Multi variables
 * Logistic Regression
+* Decision Tree